FabianVegaA/qiqe/qiqe/doc/notes/recursive-functions.md

 # to
 let f = (\g. g 1) (\x. g x)
 ```

-If apply the reduction steps, I will have:
+If I apply the reduction steps, I will have:

 ```qiqe
 f = (\g. g 1) (\x. g x)
   = (\x. g x) 1
   = g 1
 ```

-Where did the `g` go?
+What happened to `g`?
+Where is the definition of `g`?

-I had to think a little more about it.
-The easiest way is to use environment variables, but I wanted to implement it using only lambda calculus, the performance is not a concern at the moment.
-The way I found was to use a **fixed-point combinator**, in this case, the **Y combinator**.
+I needed to think more deeply about this issue.
+While using environment variables would be the easiest approach, I wanted to implement this using only lambda calculus, as performance is not a concern at this stage.
+The solution I discovered was to use a fixed-point combinator

 The Y combinator is a fixed-point combinator that allows the definition of recursive functions in lambda calculus.
 It is defined as: